susanBuck/notes/05_Laravel/14_Authentication.md

 A flash message is technique used to display a message on a page for a single request lifecycle.
 For our authentication system, we'll use flash messages for the following purposes:

-	+ Let the user know if there was a problem with sign up
+Let the user know if...
++ there was a problem with sign up
-	+ Let the user know if there was a problem with log in
++ there was a problem with log in
-	+ Let the user know if sign up was succesful
++ sign up was succesful
-	+ Let the user know if log in was successful
++ log in was successful

 A flash message is something you'll likely want to use on numerous pages through your application, so set up some code in your master template file to echo out the flash message if it exists: